plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We launched our paid subscription plans.
 A piece of widespread startup advice is to always charge more.
 An important consideration for us was that Google Analytics is free of charge, and people are not used to paying for web analytics.
 The paid alternatives on the market started at high rates.

 To incentivize more site owners to ditch Google Analytics, we wanted to offer fair and affordable prices.
-And so we kicked off with a reasonably priced entry point to give owners of smaller sites a chance to de-Google.
+And so we kicked off with a reasonably priced entry point to give owners of smaller sites a chance to de-Google too.

 We had 60 active beta users at this point, and some decided to stick around and pay for our service too.
 We ended the month with our first paying subscribers and $64 MRR.